MostlyAdequate/mostly-adequate-guide/ch3.md

 //=> true
 ```

-Of course, you might want to calculate instead of hand writing things out, but this illustrates a different way to think about functions.[^You may be thinking "what about functions with multiple arguments?".
+Of course, you might want to calculate instead of hand writing things out, but this illustrates a different way to think about functions.(You may be thinking "what about functions with multiple arguments?".
 Indeed, that presents a bit of an inconvenience when thinking in terms of mathematics.
 For now, we can bundle them up in an array or just think of the `arguments` object as the input.
-When we learn about *currying*, we'll see how we can directly model the mathematical definition of a function.]
+When we learn about *currying*, we'll see how we can directly model the mathematical definition of a function.)

 Here comes the dramatic reveal: Pure functions *are* mathematical functions and they're what functional programming is all about.
 Programming with these little angels can provide huge benefits.
 Let's look at some reasons why we're willing to go to great lengths to preserve purity.